tbgh011/lucid/README.md

 Copyright © 2026 Tony Bailey. (tbgh011)

-This project — **Kepler: Planetary Image Processing Suite** — is released under the MIT License.
+This project — **Lucid: Video File Align & Stack** — is released under the MIT License.
 You are free to use, modify, distribute, and build upon this software, provided that the original copyright notice and license text are included in all copies or substantial portions of the software.

 See the [LICENSE](LICENSE) file for full terms.